Sanket5358/Project3_SocketCAN_DBC/README.md

 Use realistic automotive engineering values.

-Another review prompt was:

-Review this DBC file for syntax errors, incorrect signal definitions, scaling, offsets, ranges, units and possible improvements.
-15. DBC Validation
+14. AI DBC Review

-The DBC file was checked for:
+The generated DBC was reviewed for:

-Syntax correctness
+Syntax errors
+Incorrect signal definitions
+Incorrect scaling
+Incorrect offsets
+Incorrect ranges
+Incorrect units
+Signal layout
+Naming
+Possible improvements

+The final DBC was then tested with actual CAN communication.15.
+DBC Validation

+The DBC was validated against the actual CAN communication.

+Validation included:

 CAN message definitions
+CAN IDs
 Signal definitions
-CAN IDs
-Signal ranges
+Signal lengths
-Scaling factors
+Scaling
-Offsets
+Offset
+Minimum values
+Maximum values
 Units
-Signal decoding
+Decoded values
-Compatibility with the transmitter
+Compatibility with transmitter
-Compatibility with the dashboard
+Compatibility with dashboard

-The final DBC was verified through actual SocketCAN communication and decoding.

-16. SocketCAN Integration
+16. Linux SocketCAN

 The project uses Linux SocketCAN for CAN communication.